 - 6.48 Bath & North East Somerset benefits from a rich diversity of natural habitats and features including many internationally, nationally and locally protected sites.
 These range from ancient woodlands, veteran and notable trees, hedgerows, to flower-rich grasslands and important bat foraging corridors. - 6.49 The requirements and practice of site and species protection is now well established and is clearly defined by existing legislation and by both national and local policy (B&NES Local Plan).
+Development proposals will be required to assess potential impacts on protected sites and species and the adequacy of proposed mitigation measures, and where they potentially impact on European protected species especially rigorous examination is required.
 However, there is increasing recognition of the need to move beyond individual site and species protection in order to adequately protect and sustain the natural environment and to achieve national and international biodiversity targets.

 - 6.50 Many sites and valued habitats are limited in size and are often isolated from each other.
 This can compromise their wildlife value, and their benefit to people, particularly in the face of climate change. - 6.51 There is a need to create a coherent network of more robust and resilient natural habitats, including bigger protected sites and both a greater extent and greater connectivity of natural habitats (Lawton 2010).
-The Lawton report specifies a "need to embrace a new, restorative approach which rebuilds nature and creates a more resilient natural environment for the benefit of wildlife and ourselves". - 6.52 The Council also recognises the importance of maintaining, restoring and re-creating priority habitats within the Strategic Nature Areas identified on the South West Nature Map. - 6.53 The Core Strategy therefore provides additional nature conservation policy to address these issues and to complement national policy and existing development management policies set out in the Local Plan. - 6.54 Policy CP6 seeks to ensure Bath & North East Somerset's environmental quality is fostered both for existing and future generations.
+The Lawton report specifies a "need to embrace a new, restorative approach which rebuilds nature and creates a more resilient natural environment for the benefit of wildlife and ourselves". - 6.52 The Council also recognises the importance of maintaining, restoring and recreating priority habitats within the Strategic Nature Areas identified on the South West Nature Map. - 6.53 The Core Strategy therefore provides additional nature conservation policy to address these issues and to complement national policy and existing development management policies set out in the Local Plan. - 6.54 Policy CP6 seeks to ensure Bath & North East Somerset's environmental quality is fostered both for existing and future generations.

-Policy CP6 Environmental quality
+Environmental quality

-1 High Quality Design
+1. High Quality Design

-The distinctive quality, character and diversity of Bath and North East Somerset's environmental assets will be promoted, protected, conserved or enhanced through:

-- a high quality and inclusive design which reinforces and contributes to its specific local context, creating attractive, inspiring and safe places. - b ensuring that all major housing schemes meet CABE's Building for Life (BfL) good standard, as a minimum.
+The distinctive quality, character and diversity of Bath and North East Somerset's environmental assets will be promoted, protected, conserved or enhanced through: a: high quality and inclusive design which reinforces and contributes to its specific local context, creating attractive, inspiring and safe places. b: ensuring that all major housing schemes meet CABE's Building for Life (BfL) good standard, as a minimum.

-2 Historic Environment
+2. Historic Environment

 The cultural and historic environment will be preserved or enhanced, and sites, buildings, areas and features of recognised national and local importance and their settings will be protected.
-Proposals that contribute to the mitigation of climate change will be considered against Policy HE1 in PPS5.
+Proposals that contribute to the mitigation of climate change will be considered against Policy HE.1 of PPS5.